garyzhubc/STAT406-2017/Lecture2/README.md

     ## [1] 1401.571

-In the last class, we also saw that this result is not an artifact of the specific training / test split of the data.
+In Lecture 1 we also saw that this is not just an artifact of the specific training / test split of the data--the **reduced** model generally produced better predictions, regardless of the specific training / test split we used.

-Another procedure to estimate the prediction power of a model or method is called *leave-one-out CV*.
+A different procedure to estimate the prediction power of a model or method is called *leave-one-out CV*.
+One advantage of using this method is that the model we fit can use a larger training set.
+We discussed the procedure in class.
+Here we apply it to estimate the mean squared prediction error of the **full** and **reduced** models.

 ``` r
 x <- read.csv('../Lecture1/rutgers-lib-30861_CSV-1.csv')